 Body composition refers to the proportions of the body made up of fat and fat-free mass.
 Several methods are available to measure body composition.
 Skinfolds and Bod Pod assessments are performed at the Student Recreation Center at the University of Alabama.
-The Exercise Physiology Laboratory features underwater (hydrostatic) weighing and bioelectrical impedance analysis for body composition assessment.
+The Exercise Physiology Laboratory features underwater (hydrostatic) weighing, bioelectrical impedance analysis, and the three-compartment model for body composition assessment.

 Underwater weighing is an accurate and reliable method of body composition assessment.
 Those wishing to undergo this assessment must be comfortable in water.